ndejong/arpwitch/docs/project.md

 Please submit all feature-requests and bug-reports via Github issues -
 * https://github.com/verbnetworks/arpwitch/issues

+## Versions
+Legacy versions based on year-date (eg v2018.2) have been hard-deprecated in favour of a backward incompatible standard versioning scheme (eg v0.2.0).
+Coinciding with this change in version numbers, the command-line args are quite different to previous versions as well.
+The new command-line args are based on user experience and what works well/better in the field.

 ## Contact
 * https://verbnetworks.com - the laboratory
 * https://nicholasdejong.com - personal